kbiswalandrew24/tswd-portfolio-templates/critique-by-design.md

 During this process of choosing, I experimented with various representation methods, including bar graphs, line graphs, square graphs, area graphs, and more.
 However, this particular representation convinced me the most compared to the others.

 ## Figure 2( cocoa bean grinding by region and country in % of the world’s total, 2020/2021)
+Regarding Figure 2, we are talking about the cocoa bean grinding by each region and country. it gives us details about how much % of beans are getting grounded which gives a details for the people will be interested in the market.
-Regarding Figure 2, depicted as a tree map, it showcases the countries in each region involved in cocoa grinding for the year 2020/2021.
+Now the graph : Depicted as a tree map, it showcases the countries in each region involved in cocoa grinding for the year 2020/2021.
 While aiming to maintain the clarity of regional contributions without compromising the overall representation, I opted for a monochrome color palette.
 This choice helps to draw the audience's attention, with the darkest shade highlighting the major contributions and the lighter shades indicating lesser contributions.
 And this is how it looks:

 <div class='tableauPlaceholder' id='viz1707329972521' style='position: relative'><noscript><a href='#'><img alt='% cocoa grinding by region and country - 2020&#47;2021 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;co&#47;cocoa_grinding_byregion&#47;Sheet1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='cocoa_grinding_byregion&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;co&#47;cocoa_grinding_byregion&#47;Sheet1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>